designstem/projects/biomimicry/index.md

   ## The shape drop light mimics

   **Ross Lovegrove’s** designs typically demonstrate a link between organic shapes and material science.
-The designer’s work is always embraced in nature, in this particucar case, tropical fruit ‘manga’ are redesigned in a mimic drop tear light bulbs from the trees.
+The designer’s work is always a reflection of nature &ndash; in this particucar case, of a tropical fruit: Mango.
+The light bulbs mimic the shape of mangos and raindrops, hanging from leaves.

   <f-link to="http://www.rosslovegrove.com/">www.rosslovegrove.com/</f-link>